 In this part of the Intel® Media SDK tutorial we will explore transcode workloads, starting with the most simplistic transcode sample using system memory frame surfaces.

-- As expected, DecodeFrameAsync() (via submit of DVXA2_Endframe) is directly followed by the decode operation in the “GPU Decode” track.
-Since we are using system memory surfaces we must copy the decoded surface to system memory first (FastCopySSE), then before encode, in the “04 GPU Encode” track, the surface will be copied (ippCopyManaged) to D3D memory again.
-Both copy operations can be seen in the “simple_transcode.exe” track and have a large impact on CPU load and performance
+Since we are using system memory surfaces we must copy the decoded surface to system memory first, then before encode the surface will be copied to video memory again.
+Both copy operations have a large impact on CPU load and performance

 In the following sections we will explore how to enhance Intel Media SDK transcode pipelines for improved GPU utilization leading to better performance.